Assisted lane and queue operations

 When teams need to plan a new layout, compare routing options, or validate a facility-change scenario visually, FactVerse Designer can support virtual planning before Inspector or existing systems carry out the approved action.

-No. This page describes operational decision support for flow, facilities, equipment, and field execution.
-It does not replace immigration, customs, security, identity, or adjudication systems.
+DataMesh provides operational decision support for flow, facilities, equipment, and field execution.
+Immigration, customs, security, identity, and adjudication decisions remain governed by the customer's approved processes.

 Typical sources include lane status, queue measurements, passenger or vehicle counts, equipment telemetry, facility systems, BMS, maintenance records, incident logs, staffing rosters, and approved operating rules.